Mar 23, 2026 | 7 Minute Read

 Gap 3 — CDP had been demoed to the client by Salesforce, but no implementation complexity assessment had been done.
 The client was enthusiastic about CDP capabilities, but there was no mapping of identity resolution requirements, data source coverage, or Snowflake dependency sequencing.

-Each gap required a different kind of conversation.
+Each gap required a different kind of conversation, and careful salesforce scoping demanded it.
 Running a single combined workshop would have produced shallow coverage of all three and deep coverage of none.

 The Three-Workshop Structure